XanderAP25/Study-Site/intro_to_ai_and_llms.md

 <span style="font-family:Arial; font-size:xx-small; ">Illustration of the Transformer architecture ([^3]).</span>

 Self-attention is a mechanism that allows a model to look at every word in a sequence at the same time and decide how much attention it should pay to each word in relation to the others ([^3]).
 This is incredibly helpful when reading sentences because the model can find relationships between words, even if they are far apart.
-For example, let's look at "I love Rad Cat for his academic due dilligence and intellect" again.
+For example, let's look at "I love Rad Cat for his academic due diligence and intellect" again.
 A self-attention mechanism will process the entire sequence and assign a weight to every pair of words.
 The mechanism can see that "rad" has a stronger connection to "cat" over "love," so the weight will be greater and prioritized when making predictions.

 At first glance, this might sound similar to how RNNs process sequences.
 The key difference is the ability for the self-attention mechanism to consider all words of a sequence at once as opposed to sequentially reading through it.
 This removes the performance bottleneck of processing words one by one, and also addresses the memory limitations of RNNs that cause them to forget relationships between words separated over a long distance.